0xVanfer/create-sui-wallet/README.md

 # Create SUI wallet.

+Updated on Nov.16.2022

 Create a SUI wallet and mint 3 test NFTs.

 This version is stable, and will not break.
-However, when creating a new wallet, chrome will create a new window, and will pop up, so run this when you are leaving your screen.

-    Around 30-40 seconds to create a new wallet.
+Around 3 minutes to create a new wallet.

+Each IP has a limit on requesting test token.
+You may wait for an hour or change your IP to get another wallet.

 ## Chrome、Chromedriver